kmandagie/goimgcom/README.md

 ### Issues
 * Currently not supporting SVG type

+### Implemented
+* Convert Image to webp right now only for chrome
+* Css trim space and new line

 ### Thanks to This Awesome Package
 | Package                   | Description                                                       | Version   |
 | ------------------------- |:-----------------------------------------------------------------:| ---------:|